 Enter the name of the MySQL database created previously (default is “entitlement_admin”).

 Update the Integrator ID

+The integrator ID can be obtained from an Adobe representative.
+The integrator ID is invoked by the DPS app to validate during attempts to download entitled (paid) folios.

 Navigate to the Direct Entitlement server’s source code folder.